juniorsundarCasual/TGT/vault/volume-5.chapter-355.md

 Revian observed how the spell circle intelligently rationed the prongs into the appropriate ratios so that the combustion reaction was complete and self-sustaining.

 At that moment, Revian heard a "Pause!" from Kevan, indicating that the mana crystal had been completely depleted and the Time-Core was stopped.
 This did not mean that Revian had to stop, though, since there was still mana coursing through him.
-So, Revian continued producing the blue flame, until he was fully depleted once again, at which point Casey and Lacey rushed in and poured down a sour liquid down his throat.
+So, Revian continued producing the blue flame, until he was fully depleted once again, at which point Casey and Lacey rushed in and poured a sour liquid down his throat.

 "Final temperature: 61 degrees," Kevan read out.
 "How are you feeling?"